 Then leave them aside to cool down.

-After the walnuts are toasted (or if you aren’t using them) turn the oven to 150°C fan bake oven or 175°C conventional oven, on bake, with a rack situated just below the centre of the oven for the loaf.
+After the walnuts are toasted (or if you aren’t using them) turn the oven to 150°C / 300°F fan-bake oven or 175°C / 350°F conventional oven, on bake, with a rack situated just below the centre.

 Next, peel the feijoas (or cut them in half and scoop out the insides with a teaspoon) and then…

-Next, place the flour, the baking powder, the ground ginger and the salt in a large bowl.
+Next, place the flour, baking powder, ground ginger and salt in a large bowl.

 Mix it all together and then set it aside.

-Then place the milk and the eggs in a small bowl and…
+Then place the milk and eggs in a small bowl and…

 …whisk them together until they’re nicely combined.